 For when you really look into the nature of your own existence, that is when the relationship of “I” and “Thou” begins to shift.
 So, rather than “I” and “other,” you begin to experience the integrated whole.
 You begin to feel yourself as a part of the fabric of life.
 And when this happens, you begin to realize so much suffering is created not by external circumstances, but by your own beliefs that you are separate, that you are alone, that there is you and everyone and everything else.
 This fundamental human experience of separation is the very root cause of suffering.
 The belief in duality, the belief that “I am separate from everything else,” this causes the need to defend this little I, to build up situations that will bring prosperity to the little I, and to ward off fear and attempt to avoid circumstances which will bring difficulty to the little I. This is the dilemma of human life, because inevitably you are unable to consistently ward off suffering and difficult experience.

 No one wins all the time.
 And the very praxis of always trying to win, win, win for my little self, and the anxiety and fear of losing, the discouragement and depression when loss comes, this is the pain of the human condition.
 But it is all based in ignorance, in ignorance of your true nature, in the assumption that you are separate from others.
-It’s only a belief and assumption.
+It’s only a belief an assumption a perception.
 Can you let it go?
 Can you experience the field of wholeness in which you are a part of all life, and all life is a part of you?
 Where you live in the sunlight, you live in the shadows, you live in every being, and every being lives in you?
 Where your destiny and your existence are woven into the fabric of life?
 Then you are whole.
 Then you are free.

 Then even death cannot cut you.
 The body comes and goes.
 Bodies rise, live for a time, and turn again to the dust of the earth.
 And then another body rises, lives for a time, and again returns to the dust of the earth.
 But “you,” you the witness, the one who experiences and is aware, you go on, knowing, experiencing, living, searching for your own true self.
 Until you begin to notice wholeness and your unity with all life.
 And you realize, “I have always been.
 I will always be.
 I live in every being, and every being in me.
 I live in the entire cosmos.”
 And then you realize that you are eternal, immortal being, experiencing the endless changes of creation and the omnipresent stillness of pure existence.
 In that eternal self, immortal being is self-resplendent.
 And the root of suffering is dissolved.
 So never let the difficulties of life overcome you.
 Always pick yourself up, no matter how hard the circumstances, and recognize that life’s struggles are your opportunity to wake up from the dream and to become aware of your immortal nature.